 |Jump to section:|

 The Atlas of Living Australia provides information and manages data on threatened species, sensitive or restricted access species based on advice from Commonwealth, state and territory agencies as well as certain data custodians.
-It’s important to understand the difference between them, and how they are handled at the ALA and how they can be correctly used.
+It’s important to understand the difference between them, how they are handled at the ALA and how they can be correctly used.

-Many factors can be used to determine a species' conservation status (including their status as threatened, migratory or marine), such as: how many individuals are left, population trends over time, known threats, breeding success, etc. There are global systems for recognising conservation status: the International Union for Conservation of Nature (IUCN) Red List is the most well-known.
-In Australia, at a federal level, the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) lists threatened species.
+Many factors can be used to determine a species' conservation status (including their status as threatened, migratory or marine), such as: how many individuals are left, population trends over time, known threats, and breeding success.
+There are global systems for recognising conservation status: the International Union for Conservation of Nature (IUCN) Red List is the most well-known.

 We display conservation information on our species pages with an icon for each state that the species is listed on.
 Let’s use Lathamus discolor (Swift Parrot) as an example, critically endangered in Australia and the ACT, and Endangered in NSW, QLD, SA, TAS, VIC (Figure 1).